aquasecurity/defsec/avd_docs/google/sql/AVD-GCP-0025/docs.md

-### Ensure that logging of checkpoints is enabled.

 Logging checkpoints provides useful diagnostic data, which can identify performance issues in an application and potential DoS vectors.

 ### Impact